openeuler-mirror/nestos-installer/docs/cmd/iso.md

 | **--output**, **-o** *path* | Copy to a new file, instead of modifying in place |

-# coreos-installer iso kargs modify
+# nestos-installer iso kargs modify

 ## Description